 Graduate Admissions

-There are several different programs offered at the graduate level from Columbia College Chicago and each program may have separate application requirements.
+There are several different programs offered at the graduate level and each program has separate application requirements.
 Students can expect to be required to submit the minimum of the application, confirmation fee, immunization records and transcripts.
 For exact requirements, applicants should contact the program to which they would like to apply.

 Financial Aid